ncolyer/Ohmyglob/README.md

     -s, --srcdir SRC_DIR

     Set the source directory to be filed and categorized.
-(Typically your Downloads directory or cluttered directories.)

     -d, --basedir BASE_DIR

-    Set the relative base directory for the output of the script.
-(Typically your desktop directory.)
+    Set the relative base directory for where files where be organized.

+    -e, --example

+    Show example output of directory structure.

     -?, --help